 If you’re designing a stylish kitchen on a budget, looking for quick fixes for your kitchen or simply updating a small space fast, use this round-up of fresh ideas to choose the best design ideas.
+From swapping old cabinet doors, to painting tired ones or wallpapering above splashbacks, these quick, easy and affordable kitchen updates will create maximum impact for minimum cost and effort.

 1. Swap old kitchen cabinet doors for new ones